How to determine if a string is alphanumeric in PostgreSQL?

 SELECT isalnum(‘12345’); — Returns TRUE

-Real-life data examples of using the isalnum function in PostgreSQL can be found in various applications that handle user input or data validation.
-For example, a web application that allows users to register for an account might use the isalnum function to validate the username field, ensuring that it contains only alphanumeric characters.
-Similarly, a data analytics application might use the isalnum function to validate input data before processing it, to ensure that only valid data is used in the analysis.
+Real-life data examples of using the PostgreSQL Alphanumeric String isalnum function appear in many applications that handle user input or data validation.
+For example, a web application might use the isalnum function to validate the username field during registration.
+This ensures that it contains only alphanumeric characters.

-About Shiv Iyer 466 Articles
+About Shiv Iyer 501 Articles

 Open Source Database Systems Engineer with a deep understanding of Optimizer Internals, Performance Engineering, Scalability and Data SRE.
 Shiv currently is the Founder, Investor, Board Member and CEO of multiple Database Systems Infrastructure Operations companies in the Transaction Processing Computing and ColumnStores ecosystem.
 He is also a frequent speaker in open source software conferences globally.